SoftSimu/SymPhas/README.md

   > When `MODEL_INCLUDE_HEADER_NAME` is configured, macros associated with model definitions are undefined after including the model definitions header in order to avoid name conflicts.
 Consequently, models cannot be defined elsewhere, such as in the driver file.
 If it is not configured, models must be specified through the driver file or by providing to the compiler the definition `MODEL_INCLUDE_HEADER` set to the name of the model definitions header.

 - `MODEL_INCLUDE_HEADER_DIR` The directory containing the file `MODEL_INCLUDE_HEADER_NAME`.
 All files included by this file must also exist in this directory.
-If this is a relative path, this will be relative to the source code root directory (that is, relative to \lstinline{CMakeLists.txt}).
-This is \lstinline{.} (the current working directory) by default.
+If this is a relative path, this will be relative to the source code root directory (that is, relative to the source project `CMakeLists.txt`).
+This is `.` (the current working directory) by default.

 - `SOLVER_INCLUDE_HEADER_NAME` The name of the file defining all the solvers.
 If solvers are defined in multiple header files, then this file includes those solvers which are desired to be compiled.
 This is empty by default.

+  > If it is not configured in the installation, solvers must be included by providing to the compiler the definition `SOLVER_INCLUDE_HEADER` set to the name of the solver definitions header.

 - `SOLVER_INCLUDE_HEADER_DIR` The directory containing the file `SOLVER_INCLUDE_HEADER_NAME` and solver definitions.
 All files included by this file must also exist in this directory.
 If this is a relative path, this will be relative to the source code root directory (relative to `CMakeLists.txt`).
 This is `.` by default.